-Contemporary Art Month (CAM), San Antonio announces Seyde Garcia as the third recipient of the CAM Writer’s Fellowship for Critical Writing.
+Contemporary Art Month (CAM), San Antonio announces Brianna Glass as the fourth recipient of the CAM Writer’s Fellowship for Critical Writing.

 2024 Critical Writing Fellowship